Ninjtheturtle/LLOgen.ai/README.md

 # LLOgen: Web LLM Optimizer

-LLOgen is a full-stack application for generating standards-compliant `llms.txt` files to optimize Large Language Model (LLM) interactions with websites.
+LLOgen is a full-stack application for generating standards-compliant `robots.txt` files to optimize Large Language Model (LLM) interactions with websites.
 It provides a user-friendly interface for site owners and developers to create, validate, and download LLM-friendly metadata for their web properties.

 ## Features
 - **Frontend:**
   - Built with React, Vite, TypeScript, Tailwind CSS, and shadcn-ui components.
   - Interactive form for submitting website URLs and custom options.
   - Stepper UI for visualizing the generation process.
-  - Markdown rendering for generated `llms.txt` output.
+  - Markdown rendering for generated `robots.txt` output.
   - Download, copy, and history management for generated files.
 - **Backend:**
   - FastAPI service for crawling, extracting, and summarizing website content.